 - Balances beginning of fiscal year The amounts shown in the first money column represent ending balances as of the close of the preceding fiscal year.
-An analysis of the totals of these balances, expressed in terms of Fund Resources and Fund Equities, is presented on the basis of reports of the administrative agencies, submitted on Treasury form FMS 2108, Year-End Closing Statement, in accordance with the Treasury Financial Manual. - A. Fund Resources include: - a.
-Undisbursed balances (by fiscal year account). - b.
-Investments in Federal securities The amounts represent investment holding (as par value) of Government accounts in public debt or agency securities. - c.
+An analysis of the totals of these balances, expressed in terms of Fund Resources, is presented on the basis of reports of the administrative agencies, in accordance with the Treasury Financial Manual. - A. Fund Resources include: - a.
+Undisbursed balances (by fiscal year account). - Investments in Federal securities The amounts represent investment holding (as par value) of Government accounts in public debt or agency securities. - c.
 Unfunded contract authority These amounts represent unused authority. - d.
 Funds held outside the Treasury These amounts represent cash held outside Treasury, including cashier funds. - e.
 Borrowing authority Borrowing authority may be classified as either "definite" or "indefinite."
 Definite authority to borrow is stated by law as a specific aggregate sum that cumulative borrowings cannot exceed.
 Indefinite borrowing authority is categorized as either (1) unlimited borrowing authority whereby the law allows the agency to borrow as needed or (2) authority set by legislative ceiling whereby the law allows the agency to borrow as needed but sets a specific dollar limit on the amount outstanding at any one time.
 For accounts with definite borrowing authority, these amounts represent unused authority.
-For accounts with indefinite borrowing authority, these amounts represent those unpaid obligations covered by borrowing authority at the beginning of the fiscal year. - f.
-Accounts receivable These amounts represent receivables which, when collected will be credited directly to the appropriation or fund, and are reported as deductions to unpaid obligations.
-Such amounts consist of reimbursements earned and refunds receivable, i.e. amounts earned (both billed and unbilled) for accomplished delivery or performance as of September 30, overpayment refund receivables, travel advances and other advances which did not liquidate specific obligations, e.g. advances to General Service Administration Supply Fund are included. - g.
-Unfilled customer orders These amounts consist of undelivered customer orders to the extent that they represent valid obligations recorded by the ordering agency for those appropriations using an authority to obligate anticipated reimbursements.
-The amount shown for an annual appropriation covers only those orders for which valid obligations where incurred under such annual accounts or orders for common-use items to be delivered from stock in accordance with 32 Comp.
-Gen. 436. - B. Fund Equities include: - a.
-Unobligated balances Amounts reported in this column represent unobligated balances of no-year and multiple-year accounts for which authority to obligate has not expired and fiscal year accounts for which authority to obligate has expired. - Accounts payable These amounts represent liabilities for goods and services received as of September 30, representing valid obligations supported by documentary evidence. - c.
-Undelivered orders These amounts represent orders for goods and services remaining undelivered as of September 30, representing valid obligations supported by documentary evidence, for which the liability has not yet accrued.
+For accounts with indefinite borrowing authority, these amounts represent those unpaid obligations covered by borrowing authority at the beginning of the fiscal year.